-If you’ve been arrested for larceny charges in Durham, North Carolina, it’s important you understand the possible consequences of a conviction.
-An experienced attorney can help explain your legal rights and options in court, guiding you through the process.
+If you’ve been arrested for larceny charges, it’s important you understand the possible consequences of a conviction.
+An experienced Durham theft crimes lawyer can help explain your legal rights and options in court, guiding you through the process.

 Crimes of theft and crimes of dishonesty can adversely affect your ability to make a living in the future, to find a good paying job or even a place to live.